janligudzinski/bfc-rs/README.md

 BFC-RS is a feature-complete [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) compiler for x86_64 Linux implemented in Rust.
 You can read the (finished) [*Terrible Compiler for a Useless Language*](https://oreganoli.github.io/blog/3/) series of posts at [my blog](https://oreganoli.github.io) if you want to read about its development.

+## Features

+- generates a working executable for any Brainfuck program
+- optimizes programs at compile time to reduce disk space/memory usage and execution time
+- optionally produces an assembly code dump for manual inspection

 ## Manual building and installation
 `cargo build` and `cargo install` are entirely adequate.